12 best breakfast foods in Vietnam

 12. Cơm tấm

 Meaning “broken rice” in Vietnamese, cơm tấm is a breakfast stalwart in Saigon.
 Fractured pieces of rice are topped with egg and flavorful pork, marinated, and cooked over charcoal before being sliced.
-On the side, you’ll find fresh tomato and cucumber, pickled veggies, fish sauce, and chilli sauce.
+On the side, you’ll find fresh tomato and cucumber, pickled veggies, fish sauce, and chili sauce.

 Com Tam dish with grilled pork, rice, fried egg, and vegetables